algolia/docsearch-website/versioned_docs/version-2.6.3/config-file.md

 ### `custom_settings.synonyms` _Optional_

-`custom_settings` can include a synonyms key that is an array of synonyms.
-This array includes up to 20 elements.
-Each element is an array of one-word synonyms which can be used interchangeably.
+`custom_settings` can include a `synonyms` key that is an array of synonyms.
+Each element is an array of one-word synonym.
+These words are interchangeable.

 For example: